5hwb/maths-learning-game/README.md

 ## TODO

-* Make class diagram
+* Add a score system
-* Implement classes
+* Add more question generators for more question varieties (surds, factorials etc)